-♦ FX Loop Level
+FX Loop Level

 "FX Loop Level" controls the outgoing signal level of the hardware effects loop for correct leveling of the external device.
 This helps to prevent noise or distortion.
-It is a global parameter and affects Loop Distortion is not affected by "FX Loop Level".
+It is a global parameter and affects Loop Mono as well as Loop Stereo.
+Loop Distortion is not affected by "FX Loop Level".

-- Increases of SEND output level are compensated for corresponding decreases of RETURN INPUT level and vice versa.
-Therefore, the level and effect loop mix of the output signal stay unaltered. - The PROFILER Stage allows for two simultaneous effect loops.
+Increases of SEND output level are compensated for corresponding decreases of RETURN INPUT level and vice versa.
+Therefore, the level and effect loop mix of the output signal stay unaltered.

+The PROFILER Stage allows for two simultaneous effect loops.
 In this case, FX Loop Level affects both.